Lacrymology/states/ntp/doc/monitor.rst

 ntp_sync
 ~~~~~~~~

-Check if :doc:`/ntp/doc/index` server is in sync.
+Check if :doc:`index` server is in sync.